-A little while ago I spent a week in Florida taking in the sights and enjoying the local cuisine.
+A little while ago I spent a week in California taking in the sights and enjoying the local cuisine.
 I got a bit sunburned and got a very noticeable flip-flop tan, but for the most part it was a blast!
 One of the most memorable moments of the vacation was when I stopped by Laguna Beach.
 I remember there was this large section of rock that jutted out into the ocean (seen in the picture below).
 The whole scene was absolutely beautiful!

 What interested me most, though, were the tiny tide pools that were spread throughout the area.
 Tiny snails and other miniature sea creatures scuttled across these tiny saltwater puddles, oblivious to the dozens of tourists who were happily snapping photos of the beautiful beach.